 Introduction

-Follow these steps to set up chan_dongle:
+Follow these steps to prepare for chan_dongle

-- Obtain a compatible USB modem.
+- Obtain a compatible USB modem: Refer to the list of compatible modems.

 -

-# Find your card (in my case, it's disk1) mount /dev/disk1 diskutil unmountDisk /dev/disk1 sudo dd if=raspbian_wheezy_20120608.img of=/dev/rdisk1 bs=1m
+# Identify your SD card (e.g., disk1) mount /dev/disk1 diskutil unmountDisk /dev/disk1 sudo dd if=raspbian_wheezy_20120608.img of=/dev/rdisk1 bs=1m

-Installation
+Installation Steps

 -